5 Avoidable Marketing Mistakes That Can Kill Your Startup

 marketing mistakes

 Let me ask you a question.
-If you had a machine where you could put money into the machine, and for every dollar you put in you got two dollars back, wouldn’t you be stuffing money into that machine as fast as you could?
+If you had a machine where you could put money into the machine, and for every dollar you put in you got three dollars back, wouldn’t you be stuffing money into that machine as fast as you could?

 If you do marketing right, it is a cash machine for you.
 So what should your marketing spend be if it is a positive return?